-The skills I cultivated and the relationships I formed as a Mid Year have prepared me throw myself into new opportunities regularly and have been foundational to my career at City Year.
+The skills I cultivated and the relationships I formed as a Mid-Year have prepared me to throw myself into new opportunities regularly and have been foundational to my career at City Year.

-The benefits of serving as a Mid Year are plentiful:
+The benefits of serving as a Mid-Year include but are not limited to:

-We are accepting applications now on a rolling basis.
+We are now accepting applications.
 It is the same application as the full year term of service, so you can get started ASAP.
 Feel free to reach out to email@example.com for any questions you might have.